 FIRST APPEARANCE: First appearance of Sarah Davis.
 Sarah has previously only been seen on a video monitor.
 It is implied that Sarah and Trixie have been sharing a cell together in the 1000 headquarters.
-It appears that before her captivity, Trixie was as unaware that Dirk had a daughter as the Booster had been.
+It is implied that, like Booster, Trixie had been previous unaware Dirk had a daughter.

 Page 15, panel 1